Frequently asked questions

 How do I apply for an ACF or ACL post?

-Recruitment for all ACF and ACL opportunities on the Intergrated Academic Training programme (Medical) is conducted via Health Education England regions and managed through Oriel, the national NHS online recruitment system.
+Recruitment for all ACF and ACL opportunities on the Integrated Academic Training programme (Medical) is conducted via Health Education England regions and managed through Oriel, the national NHS online recruitment system.
 For Imperial College London, recruitment to ACF and ACL posts is coordinated by the London Recruitment team, based in the Operations Department of Health Education South London and overseen by the NIHR.
 Details are available on the NIHR website and the London LETBs Recruitment site.

 How do I best structure my research blocks?